 In light of the COVID-19 pandemic, we, the student body, have a momentous opportunity to answer the call to leadership by following public health guidance to prevent the spread of COVID-19.
 The Student Social Compact formalizes our responsibility to care for one another through a set of social and moral expectations.

 In the spirit of Pro Humanitate, we will continue to cultivate a rich sense of community, civic engagement, and academic enrichment while we redefine the social guidelines we have for one another.
-The fall semester will feel different for us, as there will be changes when we return to campus.
+The school year semester will feel different for us, as there will be changes when we return to campus.
 As students, we rise to this occasion with heart, determination, and perseverance, knowing that each one of us can do our part to build a safe, successful, and complete academic semester.

 We have a shared humanity, which serves as the basis for our adherence to measures established to safeguard our community from the spread of COVID-19 and the threat of stigmatization of preventive practices.
 All of us have a collective responsibility to protect the health of one another, even though we may have different lived experiences, personal beliefs, or political affiliations.

 We each play an integral role in creating a safe and healthy learning and living environment, recognizing that we are a diverse community with students of varying ages, races, ethnicities, countries of origin, genders, sexual orientations, socioeconomic statuses, documentation statuses, ability levels, and religions, and that we each have unique strengths that empower us to show Pro Humanitate.
 As such, the Student Social Compact has been created with three goals in mind: